4 Best Tennis Racquets for Control (2022)

 Returns

-Returning a first or flat serve is all about how you control the pace of your opponent’s serve, and the Pure Strike 98 is sufficiently stable and controlled to keep the ball under control or in the court, even when returning huge servers.
+Returning a first or flat serve is all about how you control the pace of your opponent’s serve.
+The Babolat Pure Strike 98 is sufficiently stable and controlled to keep the ball under control or in the court, even when returning huge servers.

 You get the confidence so easily with this racquet to step inside the court on second serve and hit a defensive return to your aiming targets due to its stability combined with great control.